borislavr/qubership-kafka/docs/public/monitoring.md

 of external managed Kafka brokers (e.g. [Amazon MSK](managed/amazon.md#preparations-for-monitoring)).
 Pay attention, this dashboard does not work with platform Kafka, and it could have a lot of empty panels for external Kafka.

-# Kafka Lag Exporter
+# Kafka Exporter

+Kafka Exporter is an open source project to enhance monitoring of Apache Kafka brokers and clients.
+Lag data is exposed as Prometheus metrics, which can then be presented in Grafana for analysis.
-This section describes the Kafka Lag Exporter dashboard and their metrics.
+This section describes the Kafka Exporter dashboard and their metrics.

 ## Dashboard

-An overview of Kafka Lag Exporter dashboard is shown below.
+An overview of Kafka Exporter dashboard is shown below.

 ![Dashboard](/docs/public/images/overview_kafka_lag_exporter.png)